AjinkyaThokal/Big_data_with_Spark/README.md

 We start by connecting to a MySQL database using the MySQL Connector.
 This connector helps us extract the necessary data from MySQL and prepares it for further processing.

 **Data Transformation with PySpark and Hive:**
 The extracted data is processed and transformed using PySpark, a powerful Python library for big data processing.
-Additionally, we leverage the capabilities of Apache Hive, a data warehousing and SQL-like query language, to further refine and structure the data.
+Additionally, we leverage the capabilities of Apache Hive, a data warehousing and SQL-like query language, to further refine and structure the data and we filled "NULL" Values.

 **Data Storage in Parquet and ORC Formats:**
 Processed data is stored in both Parquet and ORC file formats.
 These columnar storage formats optimize data storage and retrieval, resulting in improved performance and reduced storage requirements.